Aminu Kano: 1981 Kano riot

 On 7 July 1981, Governor Rimi issued a letter to the Emir of Kano, Ado Bayero, accusing him of deliberate disrespect toward the Kano State Government.
 The letter demanded a response within 48 hours to justify why disciplinary action should not be taken.
 The letter was described by the West Africa magazine as "most disrespectful...suitable for admonishing a clerk, but...most unsuitable for addressing a [venerated] traditional and religious leader".
 Other conservative religious and intellectual figures also condemned the letter, along with a spokesperson from the Taɓo faction.
 The NPN promptly capitalized on the situation, urging "people of goodwill" to "defend their traditional institutions".

 Violence erupted on 10 July 1981, in Kano, resulting in the burning of several government buildings, including the State Government Secretariat, Radio Kano, and the State House of Assembly.
 The headquarters of the Santsi faction and the residences of key officials in Rimi's government were also targeted.
-Dr. Bala Mohammed, Rimi's chief political adviser and a leading intellectual in the party, was killed in the fire.
+Dr. Bala Mohammed Bauchi, Rimi's chief political adviser and a leading intellectual in the party, was killed in the fire.
 The West Africa magazine estimated the total damage from the riots at ₦100 million in its 20 July 1981 issue.
 The leaders of the Santsi faction accused the NPN and Aminu of orchestrating the riots to "preserve their political power".